r-dube/pickingflowers/cnex.md

 This contact was odd because CNEX had not previously disclosed its distributor or part numbers to Huawei.
 The only person who had the complete ordering information was Mao.

-Huawei had learned the ordering information through Mao - after all, Mao had been providing regular updates to Huawei as he attempted to reverse-engineer the CNEX controller.
+Huawei could only have earned the ordering information from Mao - after all, Mao had been providing regular updates to Huawei as he attempted to reverse-engineer the CNEX controller.

 Had Huawei been successful in procuring the part, they could conduct reverse-engineering independently or provide Mao with additional controllers to continue (or accelerate) his work.

-In July 2017, when CNEX learned of Huawei's covert attempt to buy the controller, it cut-off technical support to Mao \[2\].
+In July 2017, when CNEX learned of Huawei's covert attempt to buy the controller, it guessed Mao's true intentions (of reverse-engineering CNEX's technology for Huawei) and cut-off technical support to Mao \[2\].
 Mao was now stuck.

 ### Mao uses his Texas contacts